-I’m convinced of a certain fact: that those people with children in my age group are members of the “cool parent” generation.
+I’m convinced of this certain fact: that those with children in my age group are members of the “cool parent” generation.

-When I was 16, my first concert experience was to see the then very huge (read: popular) Fleetwood Mac at the beautiful Performing Arts Center in Saratoga Springs, N.Y.
-Part amphitheater and part outdoor venue, SPAC made sure my initial rock show was spent shoulder to shoulder with a crowd of about 30,000 people.
+When I was 16, my first concert experience was to see the then very huge (read: popular) Fleetwood Mac at the beautiful Performing Arts Center in Saratoga Springs, New York (otherwise known as “the summer place to be).
+Part amphitheater and part outdoor venue, SPAC made sure my initial rock show was spent shoulder to shoulder with a sweaty crowd of about 30,000 people.

-It was a fantastic night, and since my teenage crush at the time was singer Stevie Nicks, I would not have missed the experience, no matter what the size of the crowd.
-I had to find a way to get there on my own, though.
-There is no way my parents would have brought me.
+It was a fantastic night, and since my teenage crush at the time was singer Stevie Nicks, I would not have missed the experience, no matter the size of the crowd.
+I had to find a way to get there on my own, though, as my parents could not have brought me.

-Fast forward to 2011, for something a little different.
-My wife Suzie accompanied my daughter to see Coldplay perform on the TODAY show in New York City.
+Fast forward to the modern day, for something a little different.
+My wife Suzie accompanied my daughter to see Coldplay perform in New York City, on a broadcast network morning show.
 That’s three hours from where we live.
 And just to make certain that my daughter could see the band well enough, they spent the night before the show in the city.
 Not in a hotel, mind you.
 But on the street.
 For the better part of 9-10 hours overnight.

 Being October, it wasn’t exactly warm.
 And my wife didn’t get any sleep for about 36 hours.
 Initially, when she came up with the idea of taking the train to the city and doing this, I thought she was a little crazy.
 My thoughts of crazy eventually turned into thoughts of: well….why not?